mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 - The VPC **should** have the tag `kubernetes.io/cluster/<infraID>=shared` to install correctly the AWS ELB Operator (not covered in this post)
 - Local Zones do not support Nat Gateways, so there are two options for nodes on Local Zones to access the internet:
   1) Create the private subnet, associating the Local Zones subnet to one parent region route table, then create the machine in the private subnet without mapping public IP.
-  2) Use public subnet on Local Zone and map the public IP to the instance (Machine spec).
+  2) Use a public subnet on Local Zone and map the public IP to the instance (Machine spec).
 There are no security constraints as the Security Group rules block all the access outside the VPC (default installation).
 The NLB has more unrestrictive rules on the security groups.
 Option 1 should be better until it is not improved.
-That option also implies in extra data transfer fees from the instance located on the Local Zone to the parent zone, in addition to the standard costs to the internet.
+That option also implies extra data transfer fees from the instance located on the Local Zone to the parent zone, in addition to the standard costs to the internet.

 ## References <a name="references"></a>